ExperiBass/esiJS/README.md

 # esiJS

-esiJS is a updated library for EVE Online, that's made for
+esiJS is a updated library for EVE Online, that's made for getting data from ESI much easier!

 # INSTALLING:
 ```bash